-7. Early help
+7. Early Help

 Early help means providing support as soon as the need emerges, at any point in a child's life.
-Staff at Great Harwood Primary School recognise that any professional can provide early help.
-The school's Inclusion team meet to identify needs early and ensure that the right support is sought.
+Staff at TPA recognise that any professional can provide early help.
+We are very lucky to have a large pastoral and welfare team employed by the school, as detailed below -